Calla Lily Care Guide for Beginners (Indoor & Outdoor)

 Potting & Repotting

 If you’re growing calla lilies indoors, you’re going to need pots with a diameter of 10-12 inches.
-The material of the pot is not consequential but do choose one that won’t tip over.
+The material of the pot is not consequential, but choose one that won’t tip over.

 The pot should be tall to house the rhizomes comfortably and give the plant room to grow.
 It’s best to plant the rhizomes about 4 inches deep.
 When planting the bulbs, make sure the correct side is facing upward.